immperialmayvid/Eliana/README.md

-# Anie - A Telegram Bot Project
+# Eliana - A Telegram Bot Project

 > ⭐️ Thanks to everyone who has starred the project, it means a lot !
 ##### Its a request to everyone who is using this free software and maintaining their own forks/imports from this repository to strictly comply with the LICENCE associated with this repository !<br /><br />If you are using an import your repository should contain a link to the [main repository](https://github.com/Amarnathcdj/Julia) in the README.